fluffy-critter/ggj2016-music/README.md

 I would like to make music and sfx for as many games as I am able to.
 If you would like to request me to make a work for your project, please [open an issue](https://github.com/plaidfluff/ggj2016-music/issues/new) and tell me the following:

 1. The name of your game
+2. A link to the game's team page
-2. A brief description of the game and what sort of music you want (if you have a specific thing in mind)
+3. A brief description of the game and what sort of music you want (if you have a specific thing in mind)
-3. Any special requests (file format, separate layers for interactive mix, etc.)
+4. Any special requests (file format, separate layers for interactive mix, etc.)

 As I start working on a project I will assign the issue to myself and hopefully keep you posted, and we can use the issue itself as a means of communicating on things.
 If it's definitely not something I can handle I'll resolve the issue WONTFIX.
 I will push the actual audio into this repository.